How Does Debt Collection Work?

-Having a debt in collections can be stressful, but understanding what debt collection is, how it works, how to deal with debt collectors and the protections and assistance available can help you manage the process with more confidence.
+Having a debt in collections can be stressful, but you have rights throughout the process.
+Understanding what debt collection is, how it works and how to deal with debt collectors can help you manage the process with more confidence.
+Here's what happens when debt goes to collections and what to do about it.

 What Is Debt Collection?